framboise-pi/MMM-MySenseHat/README.md

 * all LEDs on a color base on SenseHat temperature sensor
 * Use of joystick and sensors to interact with other modules.
 Or else.
 * Notifications - icons (gmail etc.)
+* cpu temp compared to 64°C ?
+* cpu speed compared to max ?

 <div>Check <a href="https://github.com/framboise-pi/MMM-MySenseHat/issues">issues</a>, I write there the ideas I will implement in future.</div>